 She always carried lots of equipment in her car for all kinds of emergencies, and she was happy now that it included a long strong rope – one long enough and strong enough to create a protecting sling for bring the cow up.
 She wished she could get her car close enough to use as a wench.

-“My rope – it could be the buffalo’s arms,” Nancy thought.
-She wondered if the buffalo would cooperate with her if she had everything she needed to make a harness.
+“My rope – it could be the bison’s arms,” Nancy thought.
+She wondered if the bison would cooperate with her if she had everything she needed to make a harness.

-“I’ll be back!” she said to the buffalo, “I’ll be back, cow,” she called over her shoulder and headed back to her car.
+“I’ll be back!” she said to the bison, “I’ll be back, cow,” she called over her shoulder and headed back to her car.

 “The big is leaving,” Willard called approaching the rim’s edge just above Sally and the others.